How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: The chiral quark model

 where $T$ is the kinetic-energy matrix and $V$ is the potential-energy matrix, containing the three kinds of interaction potentials introduced in the previous subsection.
 As $N$ increases, the stability of the numerical results during the iteration process must be ensured.

 By solving Eq.~(\ref{eq:eigen}), one can obtain the meson spectrum.
 In this work, we choose 29 very narrow mesons, as listed in Table~\ref{tab:fitresult}.
 It should be pointed out that the three vector mesons $\rho$, $K^*$, and $D^*$ all have open strong-interaction decay channels and are therefore not suitable as fitting inputs.
-As mentioned above, each potential model contains 18 free parameters (see Tab.~\ref{tab:fit_parameter}), which are determined by fitting the above 29 mesons.
-On this basis, we predict the bare masses of $\rho$, $K^*$, and $D^*$.
-The fitted meson spectra and the corresponding parameters are listed in Tab.~\ref{tab:fitresult} and Tab.~\ref{tab:fit_parameter}, respectively.
-The results show that the three models provide an overall description of the masses of these 29 mesons that is consistent with the experimental data, with the most deviations controlled within 5 MeV.
-However, for the three mesons not included in the fit, the predicted bare masses are clearly higher than the experimentally measured values.
-It is conventionally expected that the masses of the $\omega$ and $\rho$ mesons are degenerate.
-However, the contribution of the potential $V_\chi$ gives rise to distinct potential energies for different isospin eigenstates.
-In fact, experimental data indicate that the physical masses of the $\rho$ and $\omega$ mesons are very close to one another, yet this near mass degeneracy is a consequence of incorporating the effects of coupled-channel decays.
-In particular, the $\rho$ meson features a decay width of 140 MeV, whereas the decay width of the $\omega$ meson is merely a few MeV.
-It therefore follows that the bare masses of the two mesons must be different when these coupled-channel contributions are not taken into account.
+As mentioned above, each potential model contains 18 free parameters (see Table~\ref{tab:fit_parameter}), which are determined by fitting the above 29 mesons.
+The $\chi^2$ function adopted for our fitting procedure is defined as